wtsnjp/MioGatto/README.md

 ## Using tools

 The Python scripts under the `tools` directory are mostly for the developers for this dataset.
+The `--help` (`-h`) option is available for all scripts.
 Detailed documents have not yet prepared.

-### The preprocess
+### Preprocess

 The basic usage will be shown with: